-- Identify major areas of risk for IOP and its subsidiary companies and to ensure processes exist to manage risk in these areas
+- Review and help identify major areas of risk for IOP and its subsidiary companies and to ensure processes exist to manage risk in these areas

-- Ensure risk management, internal audit and external audit processes are administered effectively
+- Give oversight to risk management, internal audit and external audit processes

 - Bring to the attention of the Council any areas of high risk and/or any anomalies brought to light through the audit process